GabrielGilley/dotfiles/README.md

 Add new file types in vim/commenting

 ### Copy to clipboard
-In normal and visual modes, \y and \d work like yy and dd but also copy to clipboard.
+In normal and visual modes, \y and \d work like yy and dd but only copy to clipboard.
 Supposed to auto-detect shell for appropriate clipboard but only tested for mac.

 ### Surrounding a Word
 Tpope's: